catseye/Fountain/doc/Design-of-Fountain.md

 Fountain should:

-*   Be a grammar formalism (rather than a programming language).
+*   Be a grammar formalism, as opposed to a programming language.
-*   Permit implementations that perform both efficient parsing of strings, and efficient generation of strings, based on a single Fountain grammar.
+*   Permit implementations that perform both efficient parsing of strings, and efficient generation of strings, based on the same grammar description.
-*   Be able to express all the Context-Sensitive Languages.
+*   Be able to express any Context-Sensitive Language (CSL).
 *   Be able to express _only_ the Context-Sensitive Languages (lofty goal; see below).
-*   Allow these CSLs to be expressed as concisely and cleanly as possible.
+*   Allow these CSLs, and any supplementary information needed to support efficient parsing and generation from them, to be expressed as concisely and cleanly as possible.

 Questions
 ---------